-The successful development and implementation of the New Urban Agenda will depend on the collaboration of all stakeholders.
-The Habitat III Secretariat and the Bureau of the Preparatory Committee also validated the creation of the General Assembly of Partners (GAP) as one way to help create an inclusive platform composed of 14 Partner Constituent Groups (PCGs) that incorporate the nine major groups, the Habitat Agenda partners and others.
+47. The successful development and implementation of the New Urban Agenda will depend on the collaboration of all stakeholders.
+The Habitat III secretariat and the Bureau of the Preparatory Committee also validated the creation of the General Assembly of Partners (GAP) as one way to help create an inclusive platform composed of 14 Partner Constituent Groups (PCGs) that incorporate the nine major groups, the Habitat Agenda partners and others.
 The sections below provide several models to encourage key actors to collaborate in monitoring and implementing housing policies.

-4.1 National, Regional, State, and Local Governments:
+A. National, regional, state, and local governments

-National, regional, state, and local governments all play essential roles in providing enabling environments for inclusive housing policies and legislation that ensures a right to adequate housing.
+48. National, regional, state, and local governments all play essential roles in providing enabling environments for inclusive housing policies and legislation that ensures a right to adequate housing.
 Governments play a significant role in ensuring affordable housing for its residents.
-According to the UN, governments have an obligation to respect, by ensuring the non-interference of the right to adequate housing; to protect, by preventing third parties from interfering with the right to adequate housing; and to fulfill, by adopting appropriate legislative, administrative, budgetary, judicial, promotional and other measures to ensure right to adequate housing.
-CXI
+According to the United Nations, governments have an obligation to respect, by ensuring the non-interference of the right to adequate housing; to protect, by preventing third parties from interfering with the right to adequate housing; and to fulfil, by adopting appropriate legislative, administrative, budgetary, judicial, promotional and other measures to ensure the right to adequate housing.
+111